firozkhan18/technologies-notes/core-java-basics-1.md

 ### NoClassDefFoundError vs ClassNotFoundException
 Before seeing the differences between ClassNotFoundException and NoClassDefFoundError let's see some similarities which are main reason of confusion between these two errors:

-- 1) Both NoClassDefFoundError and ClassNotFoundException are related to unavailability of a class at run-time.
+1. Both `NoClassDefFoundError` and `ClassNotFoundException` are related to the unavailability of a class at runtime.
-- 2) Both ClassNotFoundException and NoClassDefFoundError are related to java classpath.
+2. Both `ClassNotFoundException` and `NoClassDefFoundError` are related to the Java classpath.

 Now let's see the difference between NoClassDefFoundError and ClassNotFoundException:

+1. **Cause of Occurrence**:
-- 1) ClassNotFoundException comes in java if we try to load a class at run-time using with Class.forName() or ClassLoader.loadClass() or ClassLoader.findSystemClass() method and requested class is not available in Java. the most of the time it looks like that we have the class in classpath but eventually it turns out to be issue related to classpath and application may not be using classpath what we think it was using e.g. classpath defined in jar's manifest file will take precedence over CLASSPATH or -cp option, for more details see How classpath works in java.
-On the other hand NoClassDefFoundError is little different than ClassNotFoundException, in this case culprit class was present during compile time and let's application to compile successfully and linked successfully but not available during run-time due to various reason.
+   - `ClassNotFoundException` occurs in Java if we try to load a class at runtime using `Class.forName()`, `ClassLoader.loadClass()`, or `ClassLoader.findSystemClass()` methods and the requested class is not available.
+Most of the time, it seems like we have the class in the classpath, but it turns out to be an issue related to the classpath, and the application may not be using the classpath that we think it was using.
+For example, the classpath defined in a JAR's manifest file will take precedence over the `CLASSPATH` or `-cp` option.
+For more details, see how classpath works in Java.
+   - On the other hand, `NoClassDefFoundError` is slightly different from `ClassNotFoundException`; in this case, the culprit class was present during compile time, allowing the application to compile successfully and link correctly, but it is not available during runtime due to various reasons.

+2. **Exception Type**:
-- 2) ClassNotFoundException is a checked Exception derived directly from java.lang.Exception class and you need to provide explicit handling for it while NoClassDefFoundError is an Error derived from LinkageError.
+   - `ClassNotFoundException` is a checked exception derived directly from the `java.lang.Exception` class, and you need to provide explicit handling for it.
+   - `NoClassDefFoundError` is an error derived from `LinkageError`.

+3. **ClassLoader Behavior**:
-- 3) If you are using ClassLoader in Java and have two classloaders then if a ClassLoader tries to access a class which is loaded by another classloader will result in ClassNoFoundException.
+   - If you are using `ClassLoader` in Java and have two classloaders, trying to access a class loaded by another classloader will result in `ClassNotFoundException`.

+4. **Loading Mechanism**:
-- 4) ClassNotFoundException comes up when there is an explicit loading of class is involved by providing name of class at runtime using ClassLoader.loadClass, Class.forName while NoClassDefFoundError is a result of implicit loading of class because of a method call from that class or any variable access.
+   - `ClassNotFoundException` arises when there is explicit loading of a class by providing the name of the class at runtime using `ClassLoader.loadClass()` or `Class.forName()`, while `NoClassDefFoundError` is a result of implicit loading of a class due to a method call from that class or any variable access.

 ### Comparator vs Comparable in Java